 Gain (loss) on derivative contracts.
 During 2023, the Company incurred a gain on derivative contracts of approximately \$2.8 million.
 During 2022, the Company recorded a loss on derivative contracts of approximately \$21.5 million.
 For the derivative contract settlements, the Company recorded a realized loss of \$9.1 million during 2023 and a realized loss of \$62.5 million during 2022.
-The decrease of \$53.4 million in the realized loss was \$50.5 million from realized oil derivative settlements and \$2.9 million from realized a unrealized gain of \$11.9 million during 2023 and an unrealized gain of \$41.0 million during 2022.
-This change of \$29.1 million in unrealized derivatives was from \$31.1 million in favorable derivative portfolio changes and futures pricing for marked-to-market oil derivative contracts, offset by \$1.9 million unfavorable changes to the marked-to-market natural gas derivative contract balance.
+The decrease of \$53.4 million in the realized loss was \$50.5 million from realized oil derivative settlements and \$2.9 million from realized natural gas derivative settlements.
+For the marked-to-market contracts, the Company recorded an unrealized gain of \$11.9 million during 2023 and an unrealized gain of \$41.0 million during 2022.
+This change of \$29.1 million in unrealized derivatives was from \$31.1 million in favorable derivative portfolio changes and futures pricing for marked-to-market oil derivative contracts, offset by \$1.9 million unfavorable changes to the marked-to-market natural gas derivative contracts.